 - A Blended Finance Facility (BFF) to blend PSW support with pioneering IFC investments across sectors with high development impact, including SMEs, agribusiness, health, education, affordable housing, infrastructure, climate change mitigation and adaptation, among others.

-Work is underway to ensure that the PSW is fully operational by July 1, 2017.
+The PSW is fully operational as of July 1, 2017.
 To achieve the PSW objectives, the World Bank Group has developed PSW eligibility and prioritization criteria, governance arrangements, and a performance and results framework to monitor the performance and outcome of the PSW.
 As a pilot to be operated in challenging markets, the PSW will be implemented with rigor and flexibility.

 Illustrations of potential PSW-enabled investments